 Projections are based on 372 Report data for SFY 2013 through 2018.
 During that time period there was a 2.2% average annual increase in costs.
 An average annual increase in users of 35 was determined by looking at multiple factors, including: historical data, increases in participant enrollment, aging caretakers who were previously able to provide for skilled needs but are no longer physically able to do so, anticipated transitions into the program for the next several years, and consideration of the likelihood of outside referrals.
-With the 2022 rate increase, the average annual rate increase calculates to be 7.4%.
-However the state is choosing to use the FY22 2% market basket rate due to the rate increases after the COVID-19 pandemic.
-The State anticipates the reimbursement rates will level out, therefore, chose to use the market basket rate rather than historical projections.
-Using these average annual increases, the average cost per user was projected forward through WY 2026
+Using those average annual increases, the average cost per user was projected forward through the year 2026.
+The average annual units per user were then projected by dividing the average annual cost by the projected payment rate per unit of service.